 Web content needs to be updated over time and Google robots check for updates to web content for a particular keyword in relation to other sites that rank for the same keywords.

-- Keyword Word Order: Google is presently making updates to the search algorithms to ensure that sites with exact match to the keywords don’t rank as much as it used to when compared to other sites that just simply have a phrase relating to the keywords.
+- Keyword Word Order: Google is presently making updates to the search algorithms to ensure that sites with an exact match to the keywords don’t rank as much as it used to when compared to other sites that just simply have a phrase relating to the keywords.
 However exact match keywords still rank better.